palomakop/palomakop.tv-11ty/src/now.md

 ### Current status

-- Doing a 6-week coding retreat at Recurse Center, where I've been working on my programming skills and meeting lots of cool people
+- About to finish up a 6-week coding retreat at Recurse Center, where I've been working on my programming skills and meeting lots of cool people
   - View my [Recurse Log](/recurse) or see what I'm cooking up in {% extLink "The Lab" "https://lab.palomakop.tv" %}
 - Doing a weekly work trade at a local yoga studio
-- Getting ready for upcoming events NYC this month
+- Played 1 show this month, and getting ready to do another one soon
 - Searching for a new [job](/resume)